Gallery-of-Kaeon/Kaeon-FUSION/README.md

 Kaeon FUSION has officially been in development for about seven months, and was built upon things that were in development for about one year before the project began.
-You should expect to see several minor updates per month, with major updates occuring between once per month and once every three months.
+You should expect to see several minor updates per month, with major updates occurring between once per month and once every three months.

 ### What should I expect to see in the next major updates?

 At the time of writing,
-our main focus is on optomizing the perfomance of scripts written using the standard interface and on polishing the web development and machine code interfaces.
+our main focus is on optimizing the performance of scripts written using the standard interface and on polishing the web development and machine code interfaces.
 We also intend to redevelop our IDE with a far more sophisticated UI.

 ### I would like to use Kaeon FUSION in a commercial project.
 Who do I make the check out to?